 Open Government Data.
-Data produced by the government which enables citizens to access data sets-including budget and procurement data-in open data format.
+Data produced by the government which enables citizens to access data sets including budget and procurement data-in open data format.
 This facility can be seen at data.gov.ph.

 Operating and Service Income.
-Nontax revenues generated in the exercise of administrative and regulatory functions by the national government.
+Nontax revenues generated in the exercise of and regulatory administrative the functions by the national government.
 Includes hospital income, tuition fees of government schools and admission fees to government museums and parks.
-Also revenues realized includes government agencies from their business undertakings called for by the nature of their functions, and those income generated by social security agencies in the form of premiums earned from life and non-life insurance.
+Also realized includes revenues by government agencies from their business undertakings called for by the nature of their functions, and those income generated by social security agencies in the form of premiums earned from life and non-life insurance.